shadow-robot/sr_interface/sr_robot_launch/README.md

 ### Real hand

-To start a real hand,
+To start a real hand, you can run:
 ```bash
 roslaunch sr_ethercat_hand_config sr_rhand.launch
 ```